MCP Tools Reference

 Name Type Required Description

-level string No Filter by log level: error, warn, info, debug
+level string No Filter by log level: error, warn, info, debug, all

 Returns